Skip to main content

 • Selected Outputs / References:

-Furthermore, the simultaneous handling of large DC baseline currents together with small transient nanopore events represented another critical limitation[cite: 2].
-In many reported systems, the DC baseline current reduced the available dynamic range and degraded the sensitivity of the analog front-end[cite: 2].
-Consequently, there was a strong need for compact, low-noise, high-bandwidth, and scalable ASIC-based nanopore readout systems capable of supporting future multi-channel sensing platforms and integrated biosensing technologies[cite: 2].
+Furthermore, the simultaneous handling of large DC baseline currents together with small transient nanopore events represented another critical limitation[cite: 12].
+In many reported systems, the DC baseline current reduced the available dynamic range and degraded the sensitivity of the analog front-end[cite: 12].

 Project 9